chainofflowers/tribes/README.md

 - A. You can use any node to bootstrap.
 Until the node is part of a tribe, and you can reach it, it is a "bootstrap node".
 This is by design of DHT.
 There is no "designated" first node.

 - Q. I want to start a tribe.
-- A. Just decide your passphrase, and give to your friend your public IP, your port, and the TribeID itself.
+- A. Just decide your passphrase, then give to your friends the public IP, the port, and the TribeID.

 - Q. May I give my friends the whole "config.toml" ready to use?
 My friends are not good in configurations.
 - A. Absolutely yes.
 You can do even more: just put the tribes executable into ${HOME}/News, put the configuration you want to offer, and zip the folder.
 Your friends will just need to unpack the "News" folder into ${HOME} and start tribes from there.